 We love the Catit Senses 2.0 range of accessories in particular.
 Designed to appeal to every one of your cat’s unique senses, the toys and accessories can be used separately or put together to create the ultimate stimulating experience.
 The range includes activity tracks with chasing balls, scratch accessories, a cat grass garden and stimulating food games.

 Choose a Good Quality, Specially Formulated Cat Food

 Cats who live indoors are likely to have more hairballs than their outdoor cousins, put on weight more easily and have different energy requirements.
-Choose a food that has been specially formulated for Indoor Cats such as Royal Canin Home Life Indoor or James Wellbeloved Adult House Cat.
+Choose a dry cat food that has been specially formulated for Indoor Cats such as Royal Canin Home Life Indoor or James Wellbeloved Adult House Cat.
 These recipes have been formulated specifically for your indoor cats needs.
 You could speak to your breeder or Vet if you’re unsure which is best for your specific cat.

 Give Them a Taste of the Outdoors in a Safe Way